 MOUNTAIN BIKE EQUIPMENT

 Becoming a mountain biker is not just about having the right bike.
-You also need to have the right equipment so you can stay safe and comfortable as well as perform better on your rides.
+You also need to have the right equipment to stay safe and comfortable and perform better on your rides.

 These also give you the confidence needed so you can easily traverse difficult trails without getting off your bike.
-And most of the time, you need to go beyond your usual budget to ensure the best possible experience.
+And most of the time, you must go beyond your usual budget to ensure the best possible experience.

 What equipment do I need to mountain bike?

-The helmet is the most important mountain bike gear aside from having a multi-tool or repair kit because this protects your head against impacts, knowing that the trails are unpredictable and anything can happen to you.
+The helmet is the most important mountain bike gear besides having a multi-tool or repair kit because this protects your head against impacts, knowing that the trails are unpredictable and anything can happen to you.

 Make it a habit to wear a helmet every time you ride your bike so that you’ll always stay